SAGA: Detecting Security Vulnerabilities Using Static Aspect Analysis: Evaluation

-Finally, for precision (\Cref{tab:comparison:precision}), \aspectTool outperformed the baseline tools for all vulnerabilities, as indicated by the small p-values and the effect size of $1$ in all cases.
+Finally, for precision (\Cref{tab:comparison:precision}), \aspectTool outperformed the baseline tools across all vulnerabilities, as indicated by small p-values and an effect size of $1$ in all cases.

-In short, as opposed to \bandit (which was the second-best tool in terms of sensitivity but the worst in terms of specificity), and \pysa (which was the second-best tool in terms of specificity but the worst in terms of sensitivity), \textbf{\aspectTool dominated the baseline tools} in the sense of a Pareto front, i.e., for each metric \aspectTool was either better or as good as the best alternative.
+In short, as opposed to \bandit (the second-best tool in terms of sensitivity but the worst in terms of specificity), and \pysa (the second-best tool in terms of specificity but the worst in terms of sensitivity), \textbf{\aspectTool dominated the baseline tools} in the sense of a Pareto front, i.e., for each metric, \aspectTool was either better or as good as the best alternative.